 But did it?

 Fender bender accidents are very common.
-A minor collision may not send you to an auto repair shop immediately, but that doesn’t mean you don’t still need some auto body work or other repair.
+A minor collision may not seem like reason enough to go to an auto repair shop immediately, but there is a good reason that it is.
 Sometimes the damage to your car from a very minor accident can actually leave you with real damage that will need to be addressed.

 Why are fender benders sometimes big problems?
-Because many people don’t see or underestimate the damage, and then they simply ignore it.
+Because many people don’t see the problem.
+Or they underestimate the damage and ignore it.

 Let’s say a person has a minor accident that appears to have left behind a few scratches.
 So they decide their vehicle doesn’t need to go to the auto repair shop.
 But in reality, the vehicle did suffer damage beyond the paint.
 And, being left ignored, this damage gets worse and causes even bigger problems for your vehicle.